VDA5050/VDA5050/VDA5050_EN.md

 ## 6.15 Topic "visualization"

-For a near real-time position and planned trajectory update the AGV can broadcast its position, velocity and planned trajectory on the topic `visualization`.
+For a near real-time position and planned trajectory update the mobile robot can broadcast its position, velocity and planned trajectory on the topic `visualization`.

 The fields of the visualization object use the same structure as the position, velocity, planned path and intermediate path object in the state.
-For additional information see Section [6.12.7 Implementation of the state message](#6127-implementation-of-the-state-message) for the vehicle state.
+For additional information see Section [6.12.7 Implementation of the state message](#6127-implementation-of-the-state-message) for the mobile robot state.
 The update rate for this topic is defined by the integrator.

 ## 6.16 Topic "connection"

-During the connection of an AGV client to the broker, a last will topic and message can be set, which is published by the broker upon disconnection of the AGV client from the broker.
+During the connection of a mobile robot client to the broker, a last will topic and message can be set, which is published by the broker upon disconnection of the mobile robot client from the broker.
-Thus, the master control can detect a disconnection event by subscribing the connection topics of all AGVs.
+Thus, the fleet control can detect a disconnection event by subscribing the connection topics of all mobile robots.
 The disconnection is detected via a heartbeat that is exchanged between the broker and the client.
 The interval is configurable in most brokers and should be set around 15 seconds.
 The Quality of Service level for the `connection` topic shall be 1 - At Least Once.